 Building on the significant achievements since 2000, CRIR continues to promote excellence in rehabilitation research and to expand innovative research to meet emerging priorities in the field, basing its success on interdisciplinarity and the integration of the biomedical and psychosocial aspects with the rehabilitation process.

 CRIR in figures

-CRIR has more than 80 regular researchers who in 2016-2017 include: 11 researchers with salary awards and 5 research chairs.
+CRIR has close to 90 regular researchers who in 2017-2018 include: 13 researchers with salary awards, 6 research chairs and 4 CFI Leaders Funds.

 Over 100 clinician/health care professional members collaborate with the researchers, and also conduct their own research projects.

 CRIR researchers supervise more than 400 students, half of whom are doctoral students.